Bratanis/univie_dse/README.md

 If you work concurrently on multiple programming tasks, using branches and branch-based **source code management strategies** is recommended.
 The assignment provides tips and recommendations on this area.
 If you want to learn about branches in a relaxed tutorial environment, we recommend: https://try.github.io/ Don't forget to merge, before the deadline, each relevant branch back into the master branch when a programming task implementation was completed.

+If you have little or no experience with Git, we recommend to check out: https://git-scm.com/book/en/v2

 # How do I use this repository?

 Clone this repository as indicated above.
 Then you can interact with it based on standard git commands, such as `git add`, `commit`, `push`, `checkout` etc. To do so, you must specify your name and email address after the initial clone.
 This information is subsequently automatically used during each commit.
 Use the following commands to do so: